 - When finished making changes, click SAVE to retain your changes, click DOWNLOAD to download a device.xml file with the configuration shown, or click SAVE AND DOWNLOAD to do both.

 Setting input devices for capture

-The capture input section of the Configure Room page allows you to select which devices will be used to capture each input type.
-Your options include all of the capture devices (cameras, microphones, and display inputs) that have been installed on the machine and are detected by Universal Capture (even if not currently connected) as well as any IP Cameras configured for your Institution.
+The input section of the Configure Room page allows you to select which devices will be used to capture each input type.
+Your options include all of the capture devices (cameras, microphones, and display inputs) that have been installed on the machine and have been detected by Universal Capture (even if not currently connected) as well as any IP Cameras configured for your Institution.
 See Supported Devices for Universal Capture, IP Camera Support, and Capture Card Support for more information.

 When you schedule a capture for the room (recurring or one-time), you can select what inputs you want to capture.
 The Room configurations described here will identify which devices are used for each input type.

 NOTE: These settings only identify devices that can be used as an input; the capture configuration identifies what inputs to capture.

 - In the Audio section of the Configure Room dialog box, use the drop-down list to select the audio device you want to use.